 If you don’t want to spend much more than $100 on a microphone and want to get every penny’s worth with regards to audio quality, this may be the mic for you.

-Who is the Blue Ember microphone for?
+Who should get the Blue Ember XLR?

 The Blue Ember serves a vast array of content creators from musicians, to podcasters, and YouTubers.
 The slim, sophisticated design means it can appear on screen without being an eyesore or distraction, while the analog XLR connection maintains excellent audio quality and provides flexibility for those needing a more professional studio setup.
 Its cardioid recording pattern is forgiving, while effectively lessening off-axis noise.
 This results in a cleaner recording and less time spent post-processing.